The Corps Member Experience

 Salary, Benefits & Aid

 Most corps members receive their first paycheck between late August and late September depending on regional assignment.
 In an effort to ensure that qualified candidates from all economic situations are able to join the corps, we offer a few financial support options to help you make it to your first paycheck.
+Our Transitional Financial Support is designed to assist with costs including travel to the community where you will teach, relocation expenses, and testing and initial certification fees.

 Please contact americorps@teachforamerica.org for any questions about your AmeriCorps grant, including education award information.

 No. Corps members are employed directly by the schools and districts in which they are hired.
+While we offer transitional financial support, corps members are not paid their salary through Teach For America.

 What & Where You'll Teach

-Corps members teach in one of Teach For America's 51 regions.
+Corps members teach in one of Teach For America's regions.
 Learn more about where corps members teach.

 Even if you qualify to teach a particular subject or grade level in a particular region, those factors do not solely determine your assignment.
-In determining your subject/grade-level assignment, we also consider your preferences and each region’s grade-level and subject needs.
+In determining your subject/grade-level assignment, we consider your preferences and each region's grade-level and subject needs.

 Learn more about how we place corps members.

 Yes, (with limited exceptions) our corps members must pass at least one certification test to be eligible to teach.
 If you are admitted to the corps, your region will work with you on test preparation.
-Corps members who don't pass the exam may need to repeat the test in time for the start of the school year.
+Corps members who don't pass the exam may need to retake the test in time for the start of the school year.

-You will have the opportunity to research and submit your regional selections in your initial application, and you will have an opportunity to revisit these selections after you've completed your interview.
+You will have the opportunity to research and submit your regional selection(s) in your initial application, and you will have an opportunity to revisit these selection(s) after you've completed your interview.

 Depending on your application timeline, you'll receive your regional and subject assignment about two weeks after finalizing your regional selections.